DaceyForward/Project-1-Concentration-Game/README.md

 ### Summer Edition!!
 ![summer photo](https://i.imgur.com/MDDW9Mt.png)
 ### Overview
 Concentration is a simple game that will put your memory skills to the test!
 In this summer edition, all the images will represent different things we love to see in the summer.
-Examples could include popsicles, sunshine, flip-flops, swimsuits, and more!
+Gameboard tile images could include popsicles, sunshine, flip-flops, swimsuits, and more!
 ###### Technology Used:
 - HTML5
 - CSS